 It's natural for babies to fall asleep while breastfeeding, but “natural” doesn’t mean free from complications.
 Discover the advantages and potential disadvantages linked to breastfeeding a baby to sleep.

-Is it wise to breastfeed baby to sleep?
+Is it ok to breastfeed baby to sleep?

 Is it a good idea to breastfeed a baby to sleep?
 Some say ‘yes’, claiming it’s natural and helps babies sleep.
 Others say ‘no’, maintaining it causes infant sleeping and feeding problems.